US deaf to Germany on Russia pipeline

 The state department declined to comment on that directly.

-But Dan Fried, a retired senior US diplomat, earlier said it was "bad history trying to cover bad policy" in a sign of what the White House might have thought.
+But Dan Fried, a retired senior US diplomat, earlier said it was "bad history trying to cover bad policy", in a sign of what the White House might have thought.

 "Ukrainians, Poles, Balts may have something to say about this inflammatory argument.
-Why is Germany raising the stakes by digging in?," Fried said on Steinmeier.
+Why is Germany raising the stakes by digging in?", Fried said on Steinmeier.

 Bad history